hapijs/hapi/API.md

     - `cache` - the cache name configured in ['server.cache`](#server.config.cache).
 Defaults to the default cache.
     - `segment` - string segment name, used to isolate cached items within the cache partition.
       When called within a plugin, defaults to '!name' where 'name' is the plugin name.
+When called within a server       method, defaults to '#name' where 'name' is the server method name.
 Required when called outside of a plugin.
     - `shared` - if `true`, allows multiple cache provisions to share the same segment.
 Default to `false`.